Cemagi is located on the south west coast of Bali, just 20 mins drive to the north of Canggu and Pererenan and just south of Tanah Lot.

 If you are unable to download Gojek before your arrival then there are plenty of taxis waiting at arrivals - just make sure you agree a price upfront - it shouldn't cost any more than 400,000 IDR.

 In a word - quiet!
 Very quiet.
-But that is the appeal for many people looking to escape the overcrowded neighbouring Canggu in search of a more authentic Balinese coastal location.
+But that's the appeal for many people looking to escape the overcrowded neighbouring Canggu in search of a more authentic Balinese coastal location.

 Cemagi is like stepping back in time 15 or 20 years; with sprawling green rice terraces, a quiet black sand beach and endless local shops, warungs, and villages.
 In contrast to Canggu which is a bustling hub of party goers, cafes, bars and restaurants (with prices to match).